mattyhall/North-South-Divide/README.md

 #Copyright notices

 * data/land_registry - Data produced by Land Registry © Crown copyright 2013.
+This data covers the transactions received at Land Registry in the period of June 2013. © Crown copyright 2013.